-"On the top is alpinism and climbing difficult multi-pitch routes.
-I like the planning how and where to climb a face.
-Checking out the features of the wall and trying to find a route which I can climb as good as with natural gear.
+"I like planning how and where to climb a face,” says Alex.
+“Checking out the features of the wall and trying to find a route I can climb as good as with natural gear.
 If there are bigger sections of slabs or steep climbing with no opportunity of using natural protection, as it's typical for the limestone in our region, I drill a bolt.
-I respect the tradition and history of a Wall.
-I would not put up a line on a "bolt-free Wall" where you have to drill.
+I respect the tradition and history of a wall.
+I would not put up a line on a ‘bolt-free wall’ where you have to drill.
 In my opinion trad climbing is about taking responsibility of your acting.
-It's pure, intense, scary and wonderful at the same moment…. dedication and commitment are high."
+It's pure, intense, scary and wonderful at the same moment… dedication and commitment are high".